cy5266/Mini-Git/lab12/gitlet-design.md

 Repo: this class runs the results of the parameters that the user calls e.g. (“init, add, rm, merge”).

-Edge cases: whether the commands are correct, the files exist
+Edge cases: whether the commands are correct, the files exist, whether they are in the correct directory or subdirectory

 When merging, we first check that the SHA between files are not the same, then whether we need to merge, where to merge

 ## Persistence

+We can serialize the blobs (hashmaps) and commits to byte and then store them on a specially named file on our device We can also use the ‘write object’ function on utils to write them onto our devices

+By having the files saved somewhere, we will have set files (such as commit -so423oh2ob4) which we can later access by name.
+We can use readObject from Utils to deserialize the blobs and commits.